BuffoneM/BuffoneM/README.md

 # Hello! 😁

+I'm Michael Buffone and I'm a 2021 undergraduate from Algoma University!
+I studied Computer Science for four years and starting to work on some personal projects!

 <!--
 **BuffoneM/BuffoneM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.